-Acknowledgments
+Acknowledgments.
 This work was partially funded by NIH grant 1R01HD061457 to E. Kaiser.
-Many thanks to Jackie Kim,

-Monica Do and Heidi Mettler for their assistance with data analysis and coding.
+Many thanks to Jackie Kim, Monica Do and Heidi Mettler for assistance with data analysis and coding.
 We also thank three anonymous reviewers for their useful comments and feedback.
+An earlier version of this project was presented at the Workshop on the Production of Referring Expressions (PRE-CogSci 2011).